The Ultimate Travel Guide to Amsterdam, The Netherlands

 Ramada Hotels are never a bad choice, and so is the Ramada Apollo close to the city center.
 It’s also reasonably priced.

 If you like a modern hotel with an artistic touch, the WestCordArtHotel is for you.
 It features a collection by Dutch painter Herman Brood, lush grounds, and an outdoor pool.
 Close to the city center, you can hire bicycles at the reception.

 Ojo Bar and Restaurant

 I had my first dinner in the Ojo bar and restaurant in the EYE Film Museum/Amsterdam Noord.

-Not only is the EYE Museum a fabulous futuristic place, the restaurant served great food at very reasonable prices.
-I got there with the free ferry across the IJ and enjoyed a delicious meal in stunning surroundings and with great views.
+Not only is the EYE Museum a fabulous futuristic place, but the restaurant also served great food at very reasonable prices.
+I got there with the free ferry across the IJ and enjoyed a delicious meal in stunning surroundings and great views.